anttav0110/anttav0110.github.io/docs/index.md

 ### Importing Class Schedule

->[!Warning]
+!!! warning

-> As of October 9th, 2025, Hokie Registration has replaced Add/Drop.
+    As of October 9th, 2025, Hokie Registration has replaced Add/Drop.

->
-> The prior service allowed users to download an .ics file of their schedule to import into calendar software, but Hokie Registration does not provide a similar feature.
+    The prior service allowed users to download an .ics file of their schedule to import into calendar software, but Hokie Registration does not provide a similar feature.

->
-> From here, you have two options outlined below:
+    From here, you have two options outlined below:
-> 1. Use our [open-sourced](https://github.com/shrayus-masanam/VTCalendarBuilder "VT Schedule Builder extension GitHub repository") browser extension to restore the prior functionality
+    1. Use our [open-sourced](https://github.com/shrayus-masanam/VTCalendarBuilder "VT Schedule Builder extension GitHub repository") browser extension to restore the prior functionality
-> 2. Manually create reccuring events for each class
+    2. Manually create reccuring events for each class

 <br>
 <details>